NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 **What Is Snapshot:**
 Captures your current ComfyUI workflow and saves it alongside your generation in a WebP file/image.
 Think of it as version control for your prompts and settings.
-If node it set to "smart" in "snapshot_path", snaps go to \custom_nodes\PreviewVideoMonitorPro\snapshots If node it set to "your custom path" in "snapshot_path", snaps go to that path Type "smart" again and the node will automatically know you´re sending to \custom_nodes\PreviewVideoMonitorPro\snapshots
+If node it set to "smart" in "snapshot_path", snaps go to \custom_nodes\PreviewVideoMonitorPro\snapshots If node it set to "your custom path" in "snapshot_path", snaps go to that custom path Type "smart" again and the node will automatically know you´re sending to \custom_nodes\PreviewVideoMonitorPro\snapshots

 **How It Works:**